liberatoaguilar/SquareNotes/README.md

 Command-,: Experimental Preferences

-Use: * yourtext to use bullet points
+Use: *  to use bullet points

+Use: 1. to start a numbered list (experimental)

 Notes can be resized